Tams3d/T3D-GN-Presets/Readme.md

 - Make sure to have a supported **Blender** version and the corresponding addon version.
 - Nodes with Menu, Rotation and Matrix sockets are *not* compatible with Blender versions 4.1 and below.
 - Changes in newer addon versions are not retained for files migrated from older versions to newer versions, as nodes are only appended, not [linked](https://github.com/Tams3d/T3D-GN-Presets/blob/main/__init__.py#L156).
-- In case of any **missing data blocks**, raise an issue [here](https://github.com/Tams3d/T3D-GN-Presets/issues).
+- In case of any **missing data blocks**, raise an issue [here](https://github.com/Tams3d/T3D-GN-Presets/issues)

 ## 🎯 Development

-- Developments are happening regularly to provide support for every upcoming [Blender Release](https://www.blender.org/download/releases/).
+- Developments are happening regularly to provide support for every upcoming [Blender Release](https://www.blender.org/download/releases/)
 - **🧩 Community contributions are always welcomed!**

 ### 👻 Bug Reports

 - Bug reports are always welcomed in the form of reports or requests.
-- Submit bug reports and feature requests [here](https://github.com/Tams3d/T3D-GN-Presets/issues).
+- Submit bug reports and feature requests [here](https://github.com/Tams3d/T3D-GN-Presets/issues)

 ## 📂 Access to Files

 - [`_init_.py`](https://github.com/Tams3d/T3D-GN-Presets/blob/main/__init__.py) defines the addon followed by [t3d_nodegroups.json](https://github.com/Tams3d/T3D-GN-Presets/blob/main/t3d_nodegroups.json), which contains a list of categories with nodes.
-- [t3d_nodes.blend](https://github.com/Tams3d/T3D-GN-Presets/blob/main/t3d_nodes.blend) contains all the Node-groups which are displayed under `T3D GN Presets`.
+- [t3d_nodes.blend](https://github.com/Tams3d/T3D-GN-Presets/blob/main/t3d_nodes.blend) contains all the Node-groups which are displayed under `T3D GN Presets`

 ## 🦄 About